-Including a wide range of people that represent the different parts of your organisation will help with delivery of your project.
+Including a representative range of people from the different parts of your organisation will help with delivery of your project.
 A mixture of management and day-to-day staff helps the team to keep an eye on the big picture as well as ensure that the project is ultimately useful to front-line staff.

 You'll be exploring new territory with your CiviCRM installation and this can sometimes be stressful.
 It might be helpful to share this project's management with others who can give you a different perspective and moral support when you need it!